SMSpp-Project/smspp-project/README.md

   reformulation as a bunch of `BinaryKnapsackBlock`, so that a `LagrangianDualSolver` can be used to compute a stronger bound.

+- [`compare_formulations`](compare_formulations),  very simple tester for
+  testing different formulations of some problem obtained by `BlockConfig`-uring in two different ways two copies of the same `:Block` and solving them with two copies of the same `:Solver`.

 - [`LagBFunction`](LagBFunction), a tester which provides very comprehensive tests for `LagBFunction`, `PolyhedralFunctionBlock`, `PolyhedralFunction`, any `CDASolver` able to handle `C05Function` in the